 Type: Garden Guide Plant

-… a very large mound.
-Its corrugated, slug-resistant leaves make Big Daddy a good candidate for massing in shady areas.
-Hostas are shade tolerant, easy to grow, and long lived.
-Although they produce flowers held high above the foliage on long stalks … are common, and new introductions abound.
-Hosta cultivars range in size from several inches to several feet; it may take 3 to 8 years for hostas to reach their full size.
+… Dancing Queen is notable for its piecrust edged bright yellow leaves.
+This medium hosta is known for holding its yellow color well into the growing season.
+Hostas are shade tolerant, easy to grow and long-lived.
+Although they produce flowers held high above the foliage on long stalks … are also common; new introductions abound.
+Hosta cultivars range in size from several inches to several feet; it may take 3-8 years for hostas to reach their full size.
 They all prefer …

 Type: Garden Guide Plant